warning

 Refer to chapter four to support you.

-So, compare and contrast the characters.
+So compare and contrast the characters.

-What are the similarities or are the differences between them?
-So, I'd like you to compare and contrast Oliver and the Artful Dodger.
+What are the similarities?
+What are the differences between them?
+So I'd like you to compare and contrast Oliver and the Artful Dodger, and here's your table to complete.

-So, here, we've got Oliver.
+So here we've got Oliver.

-Here's the Artful Dodger in the middle.
+Here's the Artful Dodger.

-I'd like you to list any similarities, and then the differences, the things that are unique to Oliver, things that are unique to the Artful Dodger on the outsides.
+And then the differences, the things that are unique to Oliver, things that are unique to the Artful Dodger, on the outsides.

-So, pause the video here while you refer to chapter four to support you and complete this table.
+So pause the video here while you refer to chapter four to support you and complete this table.

 I'll see you when you're finished.